 When you’re not home it’s best to keep pets, especially new, untrained pets, in a crate or a safe room where they can’t mistake electrical cords as chew toys or a bathroom.
 This will also prevent your little fur babies from nestling into tight spots, like the refrigerator motor.

 Lastly, perform regular checks around your home and keep up with maintenance.
 It’s easy to forget out-of-sight areas, like crawl spaces and ventilation shafts.
 Here are some areas to keep in mind:

-Implementing these safe practices around the house is just a start, but protecting your home doesn’t stop here.
-An American Family agent can help you make fire prevention a regular practice.
+Implementing these fire safety practices around the house is just a start, but protecting your home doesn’t stop here.
+An American Family Insurance agent (Opens in a new tab) can help you make house fire prevention a regular practice.